DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/posts/week-12/_index.md

 See [this lesson](https://www.audiokinetic.com/courses/wwise201/?source=wwise201&id=lesson_6_implementing_transitions_part_i#read) for more information on how to do this.

 In Unity set the state of `PlayerLife` to `Alive` using the State Wwise type.
-Select the appropriate type in Unity then in the code place `StateName.setState()` in the `Start` function.
+Select the appropriate type in Unity then in the code place `StateName.setValue()` in the `Start` function.

 You shouldn't have to set any other states manually in Unity because you have them attached to events in the Wwise editor.